ROYAL HOTPOT KOREAN BBQ SUSHI & BAR

 Planning Your Visit

 Royal Hotpot Korean BBQ Sushi & Bar is located at 227 Parkingway, Quincy, MA 02169, accessible via the MBTA Red Line to Quincy Center station, which puts the Parkingway corridor within a short walk.
 The multi-format structure, combining hotpot, Korean barbecue, and sushi in a single session, tends to run longer than a standard dinner, so arriving with time to settle into the format is worth factoring in.
-Specific hours, pricing, and booking details are not confirmed in our records at time of publication; checking directly with the venue before visiting is advisable, particularly on weekends when the Quincy dining corridor draws heavier traffic from the broader metro area.
+Hours, pricing, and booking details should be confirmed directly with the venue before visiting, particularly on weekends when the Quincy dining corridor draws heavier traffic from the broader metro area.

 City Peers